SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

-I hear the blue one say, “...own shadow.” *Fluttershy can't be...
-Afraid of her own shadow?
+I hear the blue one say, “...own shadow.” *Fluttershy can't be... afraid of her own shadow?
 Is that what she is saying?*

 Boing.

-I hear the purple one say, “Oh she’ll b...” *She’ll be what?
+I hear the purple one say, “Oh, she’ll b...” *She’ll be what?
 Scared to death, most likely.*

 Boing.